TownLake/blog-samrhea-legacy/content/post/weekend-blog.md

 |**Time to complete:**| ~45 minutes|
 |**Originally published:**| March 1, 2019 |
 |**Steps covered:**| * Configure GitHub actions for automated deployments <br> * Configure staging deployments that trigger based on keywords |

+## What's next?

+Do you have any questions?
+Please feel free to post them in the [blog repository](https://github.com/AustinCorridor/blog-samrhea/issues).